Easter, the real history

 Easter is the story of the stars, into which the story of Jesus was fitted, not the other way around.
 The Star of Jacob, also known as Spica (Alpha Virginis), is the luminary of the constellation Virgo.
 In the Syrian, Arabian and Persian systems of astronomy it was known as Messaeil (Messiah El—Son of God).

-The Son of God is actually the Sun of God.
+The Son of God is actually the Sun of god.
 The concept of a Messiah was borrowed from paganism, along with other concepts of modern Christianity that today we take for granted.
 The inspiration for an almost monolithic mythology was the solar system.
-Doings and undoings of the Suns of God were representations of the Earth’s annual trek around the sun as seen by earthbound eyes.
+Doings and undoings of the Suns of god were representations of the Earth’s annual trek around the sun as seen by earthbound eyes.

 The Auckland markers indicate links to a possible ancient European/Greek presence in NZ, long before present peoples.
 The same style of viewing platforms of the start of spring can still be seen today in parts of Britain and Europe.
 Knowing when the sun was entering the home hemisphere again was the prime date of the agricultural year.
 Having been down under, the sun now passes over the line dividing the hemispheres, emerging from the depression, deprival and the dark of winter into a renewal of light, warmth and abundance.
 Because the sun passed over, the Jewish people called the time the Passover, which in Hebrew is 'Pesach'.

 And yet the Jews were nothing if not pragmatic.
 The tradition in ancient Israel was that the first day of spring would not start until the barley was ripe, so it was considered more logical for the idea of spring to arrive a little later.
 The Jewish Passover also celebrates God freeing the Jewish people from slavery in Egypt, led by Moses, as described in the Book of Exodus.
 The festival lasts 8 days, 7 if you live in Israel.
 Passover starts on the day of the full moon, two weeks after New moon.
-This year Passover begins on 22 April, almost a month past the equinox.
+Passover usually begins around 22 April, almost a month past the equinox.
 The start of Passover now falls on the same day of the Jewish calendar every year — the eve of the 14th of Nissan — but because Jews use a lunar calendar, they must insert a so-called "leap month" every two or three years to keep their holiday cycles in tune with the seasons.
 This year, there are two months of Adar, the month that precedes Nissan.

 Easter became the adopted name which came from 'O/Eastre' the old Roman/astrological goddess of spring, which begins on the equinox.
 It was also decided that the focus would become the Sunday of Easter, calculated as yet another annoyance to the Jewish people, because their most spiritual day in any week is Saturday.
 The irony remains that this heavily Christianised festival, for all its efforts to break from Judaistic tradition is still reliant on the old Jewish calendar..